NGSEP/NGSEPcore/README.txt

 			  (chromosome), first position in the sequence, and last position in the sequence.
 Both positions are assumed to be 1-based.
-	-s		: Consider secondary alignments.
+	-of FILE	: Separate output file with the complete counts information for sites with more than one allele.
+The file has the following data separated by tab: sequence name, position, read depth, number of different alleles, max depth, and second max depth -s		: Consider secondary alignments.
 By default, only primary alignments are processed.